Eyasu Berhe

-Eyasu Berhe Asemahegne (ኢያሱ በርሀ አሰማኅኝ; 11 June 1956 – 18 January 2010) was an Ethiopian singer, songwriter, composer, lyricist, poet, producer, cultural activist and veteran member of the Tigray People’s Liberation Front (TPLF).
+Eyasu Berhe Asemahegne (ኢያሱ በርሀ አሰማኅኝ; 11 June 1956 – 18 January 2010) was a Tigrayan singer, songwriter, composer, lyricist, poet, producer, cultural activist and veteran member of the Tigray People’s Liberation Front (TPLF).
 He is widely recognized as one of the most influential and beloved figures in modern Tigrigna music and cultural history, especially in the Tigray Region.

 Early life

 Eyasu was born on 11 June 1956 in Mekelle, in the Tigray Province of the Ethiopian Empire.
 He attended local primary and secondary schools, where he was exposed to Tigrigna poetry and the region’s musical heritage.

 Later in life, he obtained his MA degree from Open University of the United Kingdom in Business Administration and was studying for his PhD.

 Music career

 During the Ethiopian Civil War, Eyasu joined the Tigray People’s Liberation Front (TPLF) cultural troupe, using his talents as a poet, composer, and vocalist to create powerful songs that inspired and mobilized support for the movement.

 Through music, Eyasu played significant role in mobilizing the public for the bitter struggle and spired many young men and women to join the organisation.
 It is said that his compositions—estimated to comprise 70–80 percent of the troupe’s repertoire—blended poetic depth with political and social themes, helping to galvanize local and diaspora support.

 A tribute on TigraiOnline lauds him as "the veteran TPLF fighter and renowned artist" whose cultural leadership “single‑handedly transformed and led the revival of our dying culture.”
 He also served as a coordinator, trainer and artistic director mentoring younger members and shaping the sound and message of revolutionary Tigrigna music.